 It is an area that gets confusing - where there is often a blurry line between 'need' & 'desire'.
 We tend to be more vulnerable to overspend when we aren't clear - making impulsive decisions that may be filled with later regret.

-This year, I want to invite you to take a look at your closet and approach buying new clothing for the season from an intentional, thoughtful, 'slow money' perspective - where it feels really good to wear what you buy!
+I want to invite you to take a look at your closet and approach buying new clothing from an intentional, thoughtful, 'slow money' perspective - where it feels really good to wear what you buy!
 I want you to LOVE what you wear and spend without guilt.

 The steps below help you get there.